 For email and Blackboard help, contact UTO http://uto.asu.edu/

 Reserving Rooms

-Graduate students may reserve the third floor room (LL 316) or the first floor classroom (LL 165) for events or presentations.
-Reservation requests should be made to Sarah Saucedo in the main office on the 5th floor (LL 542).
+Graduate students may reserve rooms for events or presentations.
+Reservation requests should be made to Sarah Saucedo in the main office on the 1st floor (RBH 170).